backstage/backstage/.changeset/wet-vans-drive.md

 '@backstage/integration': patch
 ---

 Add support for Repository Variables and Secrets to the `publish:github` and `github:repo:create` scaffolder actions.
+You will need to add `read/write` permissions to your GITHUB_TOKEN and/or Github Backstage App for Repository `Secrets` and `Variables`

 Upgrade octokit introduces some breaking changes.